 Customer relationship management (CRM) is increasingly more important than ever to engage, attract, and keep customers.
 CRMs also help businesses increase repeat business, which is 10-15 times less expensive than bringing in new customers or OTA clients.
 Using CRM software can grow your property's repeat business and maintain an "automated conversation" with your guests throughout their customer journey.
 It includes providing them with helpful information like weather forecasts for their stay, information about on-site and nearby events, tailored upsells and upgrades based on their value or membership status, etc. The AI-powered CRM solution automates the dialogues with the guest before, during, and after their stay and offers them personalized information, offers, upgrades, and upsells.

 The hospitality industry requires new types of AI beyond our current technological understanding limits.
 One prominent example is the creation of the Metaverse, a virtual world that emphasizes social interactions.
-The Metaverse has the potential to develop into a new booking channel that will provide customers with immersive experiences and enable them to tour rooms and properties even before they reach their destination.
+The Metaverse has the potential to develop into a new booking channel that will provide customers with immersive artificial intelligence customer experiences and enable them to tour rooms and properties even before they reach their destination.